boxyhq/website/docs/jackson/deploy/env-variables.md

 ### **BOXYHQ_NO_TELEMETRY** or **DO_NOT_TRACK**

 Set one of these to `1` or `true` to turn off our anonymous analytics.
-We only track usage events once per day and it does not contain any information that can identify you in form.
+We only track usage events once per day and it does not contain any information that can identify you in any form.